ssvlabs/ssv/docs/THREADING.md

 ## Background
 iBFT and SSV are both message driven protocols, changing their internal state by incoming messages from the network.\
 This presents a challenge as the messages are asynchronous.\
-Every message has it's own pipeline of validations and upon procedures.
+Every message has its own pipeline of validations and upon procedures.

 ### iBFT round instance design pattern